nhayase/XROSS/README.md

 ### 1. Modelling
 → Modelling a structure by "Layer" (a single layer) & "Subroutine" (a multilayer) on the main window.

+→ Right-click on "Subroutine", you can setup a number of pairs (& its name) as a multilayer.

-→ When you modify an arrangement of "Layer" & "Subroutine", click the toggles (& it changes blue color) on the left side & click "Up" or "Down".
+→ Click the toggles (it changes blue color) on the left side of "Layer", you can modify an arrangement of them & click "Up" or "Down".

-→ When you need to delete "Layer" or "Subroutine", click the toggles on the left side & click "Delete Layer" or "Del Subroutine".
+→ Click the toggles & "Delete Layer" or "Del Subroutine", you can delete them.

-→ After modelling, you can save your models as csv files and load them.
+→ You can save your model as csv files and load them.

 → When you save files, it is logged on the Log Window & written in text files on the top folder next to "xross.exe".

 ### 2. EUV reflectivity
-→ Open EUV Optics Window from the main window.
-You need to setup optical parameters & "Calculation".
+→ Open EUV Optics Window.

+→ Modelling or Load your model on the main menu.

+→ Check-in your tests after fulfill the value & click "Calculation".

 ### 3. XRR analysis
+→ Open XRR Analysis Window.

+→ Modelling or Load your model on the main menu.

-→ Open XRR Analysis Window from the main window.
-You need to load .xrfml file & "Run".
+→ Load .xrfml file & click "Run".

 ### 4. Deposition Optimization
+→ Open Deposition Window.

-→ Open Deposition Window from the main window.
-You need to setup optical parameters & Run.
+→ You need to setup optical parameters & Run.